Xilinx/kria-dfx-hw/k26/2rp_design/README.md

+# Introduction
+This document provides steps to build DFX example design on Kria.

-# Pre-requisite to build Vivado project and platform
+## Pre-requisite to build Vivado project and platform

 - Vivado build - 2022.1
 - Linux environment to build the design.